tvooo/tp2/7-experiments.md

 \caption{Ride times and durations}\tabularnewline
 \end{longtable}

 As can be seen, the ride durations do not differ much, except for the rides during rush hour.
 In the following, the different recordings are compared based on their wave form (amplitude) and the actual audio samples.
-In order to do so, I created a Processing^[See [http://www.processing.org](http://www.processing.org)] sketch that allowed playback of the audio as well as its presentation wave forms.
+In order to do so, I created a Processing^[See [http://www.processing.org](http://www.processing.org)] sketch that allowed playback of the audio as well as its presentation as wave forms.

 \begin{figure}[!htpb]
   \centering